rspeer/langcodes/README.md

 A nice benefit of this is that when a dictionary is displayed with 'language', 'script', and 'territory' keys in alphabetical order, they are in the same order as they are in a language code.

-### Python version support

-The minimum required version of Python has been raised from 3.3 to 3.5, because of the end-of-life of Python 3.4 and older.